The Gap (Sydney): Suicide location

-The Gap is a well known place for suicides in Australia.
+The Gap is a well known place for suicides in Australia and there are around 50 suicides at The Gap each year.
 The tall cliffs have made it a location for those wishing to end their lives.
-Between 2008 and 2011 numerous measures have been implemented to dissuade those at risk of suicide, these include security cameras to monitor the area, several purpose-built Lifeline counselling phone booths, and information boards from the Black Dog Institute and Beyondblue.
+Between 2008 and 2011, numerous measures have been implemented to dissuade those at risk of suicide, including security cameras to monitor the area, several purpose-built Lifeline counselling phone booths, and information boards from the Black Dog Institute and Beyond Blue.
 An inward-leaning fence has also been erected to deter people from jumping.

+People who have survived the jump have had severe consequences, including paralysis, organ damage, broken bones, and lifelong pain.
+Most think that jumping from The Gap will lead to an instant death, but for many, death is not instant.

 On the afternoon of 20 April 1936, noted Australian diarist Meta Truscott recorded how she and her uncle, Christopher Dunne, witnessed a suicide at The Gap.
 By chance, the pair shared a bench with a well-dressed, middle-aged man who was later identified as William Albert Swivell.
-As the three watched a ship sail through the Sydney Heads, her uncle asked the man if he knew its name, to which Swivell replied, "The Nieuw Holland."
-Soon afterwards, the smartly-dressed man stood up and walked away; he climbed to the top of the cliff and jumped to his death.
+As the three watched a ship sail through the Sydney Heads, her uncle asked the man if he knew its name, to which Swivell replied, "The Nieuw Holland".
+Soon afterwards, the smartly-dressed man stood up and walked away; he climbed to the top of the cliff and jumped.
+Swivell survived the fall but died as he was being rescued.

 In June 1995, a 24-year-old model, Caroline Byrne, fell to her death at The Gap.
 Due to the notoriety of the area, police did not initially suspect foul play.
 However, in 2008, her then-boyfriend was convicted of pushing her over the edge, but in February 2012, he was acquitted of her murder on appeal.

 In November 2007, Charmaine Dragun, a 29-year-old newsreader who worked for 10 News First, jumped from The Gap after battling depression and anorexia.

 Angel of The Gap

 In 2009, Don Ritchie, a former World War II Royal Australian Navy veteran and retired insurance agent, was awarded a Medal of the Order of Australia for preventing suicides at The Gap.
-From 1964, Ritchie saved 164 people from jumping from the cliffs by crossing the road from his property and engaging them in conversation, often beginning with the words, "Can I help you in some way?"
+From 1964, Ritchie saved 180 people from jumping from the cliffs by crossing the road from his property and engaging them in conversation, often beginning with the words "Can I help you in some way?"
 Afterwards Ritchie would invite them back to his home for a cup of tea and a chat.
 Some would return years later to thank him for his efforts in talking them out of their decision.
 Ritchie, who was nicknamed the "Angel of The Gap", died in May 2012.